shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 By Monday morning, the fur had found its way partly down James' chest and back.
 His fingernails were developing a black ombre from the base, hardening more than usual.
 The remnants of his attempted beard were completely gone, a pale white tint taking its place under the skin, heralding the fur to come.
+He realized his glasses made the world painfully blurry, his eyes adjusting to crisp details he'd never seen before.

 Trace refused to let him skip any more classes, dragging him out of bed to start the new week.
 She refused to let him hide in a hooded sweater, too.
 As much as he wanted to avoid being seen in his partially-shifted state, he couldn't object to not squashing his ears under a hood.
 They felt so much better in open air.
 Besides, he finally reasoned, if anyone should start trouble, they would have four feet of raw yellow energy to deal with.

 Good thing, too.
 He could have sworn he'd dropped another inch.